MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-app-key-vault.md

 ## Add code to retrieve secrets the key vault

 Next, you add code to the extension for reading secrets from the key vault at runtime.
-To read secrets, you use the **Secrets** module of the System Application, specifically codeunit **3800 "App Key Vault Secret Provider"**.
+To read secrets, you use the **Secrets** module of the System Application.
+Specifically, you'll use codeunit **3800 "App Key Vault Secret Provider"**.
 This codeunit includes two methods:

 | Method |Description|
 |--------|-----------|